Donald Swaelens: Golf career

 Like his father Jules, Swaelens made his career as a club professional at Royal Latem Golf Club.
 He also worked as a touring professional, intermittently playing on the European circuit.
 He won the 1966 Woodlawn Tournament, played at the Ramstein Air Base in West Germany, the 1967 German Open, and the 1971 Agfa-Gevaert Tournament, also in West Germany.

 In 1972, Swaelens joined the European Tour during its inaugural season.
 In 1973, he finished tied for second, with Dale Hayes, in the Viyella PGA Championship held at Wentworth, three shots behind Peter Oosterhuis.
-This would be the best finish of the his European Tour career.
+This would be the best finish of his European Tour career.
 In 1974, he finished third in the Dutch Open at Koninklijke Haagsche Golf & Country Club.
 He also finished T-7 at that year's Open Championship, the best finish of his career at a major championship.

 Until Nicolas Colsaerts played in 2013, he was the only Belgian golfer to be invited to the Masters Tournament, although the cancer prevented him from taking part.
 Swaelens died two weeks after the 1975 Masters Tournament at the age of 39 from cancer.